asantewat/Greeting-Cards-React/README.md

 - Display a welcoming header.
 - Create and display multiple greeting cards with unique titles and messages.

-I was able to know how to use
+I was able to
-- Setting up a React project using Vite.
+- Set up a React project using Vite.
-- Styling components using Tailwind CSS.
+- Style components using Tailwind CSS.
-- Creating reusable functional components in React.
+- Create reusable functional components in React.

 ---